 Lundbeck is a global pharmaceutical company highly committed to improving the quality of life of people living with psychiatric and neurological disorders.
 For this purpose, Lundbeck is engaged in the research, development, production, marketing and sale of pharmaceuticals across the world.
-The company’s products are targeted at diseases such as as depression, schizophrenia, Parkinson’s disease and Alzheimer’s disease.
+The company’s products are targeted at diseases such as depression, schizophrenia, Parkinson’s disease and Alzheimer’s disease.

 More information about Lundbeck

 Psychiatric and neurological disorders

 According to the World Health Organization, WHO, more than 700 million people live with psychiatric and neurological disorders globally.1 These are serious and life-threatening diseases that affect the quality of life of patients as well as of their relatives.
 As these diseases also involve major socio-economic costs, it is imperative for society as a whole that new and innovative pharmaceuticals are developed.
 Over the past 50 years, new pharmaceuticals have revolutionized treatment options, but there is still a great unmet need for new and innovative therapeutics.

 More information about disease areas

 Research and development

 Focus on R&D is the most important pillar in Lundbeck’s ambition to improve treatment for people living with psychiatric and neurological disorders.
-We are specialists in our area and have research facilities in Denmark and China, and more than 1,000 employees work in our R&D units.
+We are specialists in our area and have a state-of-the-art research facility in Denmark, and more than 800 employees work in our R&D units.
 We cooperate closely with strategic partners all over the world, ensuring the best possible foundation for innovation and the development of new treatment solutions.

 More information about developing drugs

 Lundbeck employs approximately 5,000 people worldwide.
-We have employees in 55 countries, and our products are registered in more than 100 countries.
-We have production facilities in China, Denmark, France and Italy and research centers in Denmark and China.
-Lundbeck generated revenue of approximately DKK 15.6 billion in 2016.
+We have employees in more than 50 countries, and our products are registered in more than 100 countries.
+We have production facilities in China, Denmark, France and Italy and our research center is based in Denmark.
+Lundbeck generated revenue of approximately DKK 17.2 billion in 2017.

 More key figures